-This disconnect is expected (but not a goal) for the "tested grades and subjects" because of the broad brush of the state tests8.
+This disconnect is expected (but not a goal) for the "tested grades and subjects" because of the broad brush of the state tests9.
 On the other hand, we have the leeway with NTSG to design assessments closer to the specific activities in the course or classroom.
-For example, if the school was using common assignments to generate assessment information for SLOs, it would make sense to link classroom observations to the times when the teacher and students are working on the common units.
+For example, if the school was using common assignments to generate assessment information for SGGs, it would make sense to link classroom observations to the times when the teacher and students are working on the common units.
 This would provide the observer a way to triangulate multiple forms of evidence in order to draw more defensible inferences.
 This is a relatively easy step schools could take when implementing common assignments, but additional steps can be followed to bring even more coherence to educator evaluation systems.

 The common units provide opportunities for generating and collecting data related to many aspects of teaching practice.
-In fact, the Colorado Department of Education has already made similar linkages between MSL and the Colorado State Model Evaluation System.
+In fact, the Kentucky Department of Education has already made similar linkages between LDC and the Danielson Framework.
 For example, the common units require considerable planning and thinking about instruction to ensure that students are provided with meaningful learning opportunities.
-It is clear that common units could easily provide evidence for the specific elements depicted below from Quality Standards III and IV in the Colorado State Model.
-Among other artifacts, the CAS unit planning templates, the student work generated from the assessments, and the teachers' actions as a result of analyzing the student work will serve as meaningful evidence for these elements.
-I am using the Colorado State Model as an example, but similar strands are found in other tools for capturing evidence of teaching practice (e.g., Danielson, Marzano, Marshall).
+Examine the strands in Danielson's Domain 1 (see below), it is clear that common units could easily provide evidence for each of these six strands.
+The CAS unit planning templates, among other artifacts, will serve as meaningful evidence of each these six strands.
+I am using Danielson is being used as an example because of the direct relevance to Kentucky's Framework for Teaching, but similar strands are found in other tools for capturing evidence of teaching practice (e.g., Marzano, Marshall).